 If a parent/guardian/caretaker needs child care, the program can provide financial assistance.
 Persons must apply and be able to act on their own behalf.
 The family and the child must live in Kansas.
-They must provide all income information.
+They must provide all income information, identity verification for all adults and proof of citizenship and birthdate for all children for whom assistance is requested.
 If parents are absent from the home, the one in the home must work with Child Support Enforcement.

 The child must be under age 13.
 If a child age 13-18 cannot provide self-care, they may qualify for assistance in certain cases.
 Staff consider both physical and mental self-care skills.
 If a court oversees the child, he may qualify for assistance.